 - How many solar panels do you need to meet your energy/financial goals?

-- Would you like your panels on a roof or on the ground?
+- Would you like your panels on a roof or ground mounted?

-- Do you want any addon options such as energy storage batteries or an electric vehicle charging station?
+- Do you want any add-on options such as energy storage batteries or an electric vehicle (EV) charging station?

 - What solar incentives (rebates, tax credits, renewable energy credits) are you eligible for?

-Here’s more information on those 5 key factors to consider when estimating the cost of a solar energy system.
+Here’s 5 key factors to consider when estimating the cost of a solar energy system: